Hritikraj8804/KodeKloud_Engineer/Linux_1/11_Linux_String_Substitute.md

 Or become the root: `sudo su -`

 Check all the lines in the "/root/nautilus.xml" file that include the word "About”: `cat /root/nautilus.xml  |grep About`

+Use the following command to replace all occurrences of the string "About" with "Marine" in the XML file "/root/nautilus.xml": `sed -i 's/About/Marine/g' nautilus.xml`

+- `sed`: A command-line tool for stream editing.
+- `i`: Modifies the file in-place (i.e., edits the file directly).
+- `'s/About/Marine/g'`: The `s` command in `sed` is used for substitution.
+It replaces all occurrences of "About" with "Marine" in each line of the file.
+The `g` flag ensures that all occurrences are replaced, not just the first occurrence.